gazebosim/sdf_tutorials/composition/proposal.md

 **WARNING**: In general, it is suggested to use `package://` URIs for ROS models, and `model://` URIs for Gazebo models.

+##### 1.4.6 `//include/static`

+This allows a the `//model/static` element to be overridden and will affect *all* models transitively included via the `//include` element.

+**WARNING**: Implementations should be careful that `@attached_to` is properly respected when overriding `//model/static`.
+Normally, if a model is static, its frames will be attached to the world.
+However, if a model is non-static, the attached-to frame should only be within the model itself (to observe proper encapsulation).

+Additionally, it may not be possible to force certain models to be non-static.
+For example, if a `//include/static` is set to false, but the included model is normally a static model with only frames (which is valid), an error should be thrown.

+It is also generally *not* suggested to force a static model to be non-static, as the static model's design may yield undesirable results.

+**Alternatives Considered**: It may be significantly easier to implement (and reason about) if `//include/static` can *only* override to true.
+`//include/static` can only be false if all included models are non-static.
+This would require  `//include/static` to be stored as a tri-state value (unspecified, true, false), which is viable.

 #### 1.5 Minimal Interface Types for Non-SDFormat Models